-11.1 Delhi Rural Development Board (DRDB) is re-constituted from time to time with the aim to formulate a unified area plan for rural areas of Delhi and to monitor projects and schemes being implemented by all agencies such a Municipal Corporation of Delhi, Irrigation and Flood Control Department, Development Deptt.
+- 11.1 Delhi Rural Development Board (DRDB) is re-constituted from time to time with the aim to formulate a unified area plan for rural areas of Delhi and to monitor projects and schemes being implemented by all agencies such a Municipal Corporation of Delhi, Irrigation and Flood Control Department, Development Deptt.
 It is recently reconstituted in the month of May, 2015.
 The Board's function is to advise the Government on issues connected with the infrastructure development for securing planned growth of rural area of Delhi under Integrated Development of Rural Villages Scheme.
-The Board meets at regular intervals to review the progress of the implementation of the schemes/works relating to rural area development under Integrated Development of Rural Villages Scheme (IDRV).

-- During the financial year 2012-13, 679 proposals of works amounting to ₹ 697.90 crores 11.2 were approved by DRDB in it, meeting held on 23.05.2012 and 160 proposals of ₹ 112.76 crores were approved in its meeting held on 14.09.2012.
-During the year 2013-14, 439 schemes of ₹ 374.10 crores were approved by DRDB in its meeting held on 08.05.2013.
-Thus the total 1278 proposals/Schemes of about ₹ 1185 crores were approved by DRDB during 2012-13 and 2013-14.
-Out of which 322 schemes amounting of ₹ 248.45 crores sanctioned and A/A & E/S issued during 2012-13, 14 schemes for ₹ 13.04 crore sanctioned and A/A & E/S issued during 2012-14 and 346 including new schemes for ₹173.45 crore sanctioned and A/A & E/S issued during 2014-15.
-An outlay of ₹ 98.00 crore was provided for the year 2014-15 for the execution of rural development works out of which an expenditure of ₹ 97.74 crore has been incurred on various works. - 11.3 In the rural area 78 Multi Purpose Community Centres (MPCCs) were constructed under the Mini Master Plan for development of rural village.
-During the financial year 2014-15, a budget of ₹ 50.00 lakh under the said head has been provided for maintenance of MPCCs.
-The whole funds were released to I&FC for execution of the schemes/sanction of repair & maintenance of these MPCC's. - 11.4 Now all these MPCC's with complete management & maintenance thereof, have been transferred to the concerned Deputy Commissioners under the Revenue Department in accordance with the approval of the then Chief Minister Govt. of NCT of Delhi vide order No.F/PDRD/Estate/Mgmt of MPCC/2004/3121-3132 dated 16.08.2004 & subsequent F5(166)/Misc./AC/2005/Div.Comm/Nr/2496-2501 dated 16.06.2014.
+The Board meets at regular intervals to review the progress of the implementation of the schemes/works relating to rural area development under Integrated Development of Rural Villages Scheme (IDRV). - 11.2 During the Financial Year 2015-16; 536 proposals (including old proposals of financial year 2014-15) and 91 proposals have been approved by the DRDB under the Chairmanship of Hon'ble Minister of Development, Govt. of NCT of Delhi.
+Total 627 proposals amounting to '831 crore was approved by DRDB during the financial year 2015-16 out of which 196 works amounting to ' 235.10 crore were sanctioned and AA & ES were issued during 2015-16, during the current financial year 2016-17, eleven numbers of schemes have been approved and AA/ES issued for ' 9.62 crore.
+An outlay of ' 100 crore was approved for the year 2015-16 for the execution of Rural Development works out which an expenditure of '97.66 crore has been incurred on various works.
+During the current financial year 2016-17 the fund were also allotted under Revenue head for repairs of IDRV works (Gen. & SCSP head). - 11.3 In the rural area 78 Multi Purpose Community Centres (MPCCs) were constructed under the mini master plan for development of rural villages.
+All the MPCCs with complete management and maintenance thereof have been transferred to the concerned Dy.
+Commissioner (DMs) under the Revenue Department, Govt. of NCT of Delhi vide order No.F/PDRD/Estate/Mgmt of MPCC/2004/3121-3132 dated 16.08.2004 & subsequent F5(166)/Misc./AC/ 2005/Div.Comm/Nr/2496-2501 dated 16.06.2014.